taujeng/wordle/README.md

 To Do:

 - [x] backspace also applies to boxes, not just values
+- [ ] prevent zoom in on mobile
 - [ ] add animations for boxes upon submission
 - [ ] add functionality to header buttons
+- - [ ] X button to close pop up
 - - [ ] hamburger
 - - [ ] question: wordle rules
 - - [ ] stats
 - - - [ ] local storage
 - - [ ] settings
+- [ ] check if submissions are actual words